FIRST WESTERN TRUST BANK

 A hallway linking the two areas with typical right angles would have felt sharp and closed in so the design solution was to create a gracious curved hallway bringing clients from the reception area in front to the private banker’s offices in the back.
 A curved pathway on the floor with matching curved ceiling soffit provide a signature ambiance and created the design theme for the entire project.

-For the individual offices, the architect continued softening the existing hard-edged angles of the space by designing an elliptical circulation area from which radiated offices with curved, transparent glass partition walls that contribute to the open floor plan and allow the interior office spaces to enjoy natural light while providing views of the stunning landscape from every room in the space.
+For the individual offices, Moulder continued softening the existing hard-edged angles of the space by designing an elliptical circulation area from which radiated offices with curved, transparent glass partition walls that contribute to the open floor plan and allow the interior office spaces to enjoy natural light while providing views of the stunning landscape from every room in the space.

 The front area includes a curved reception desk and natural gas fireplace with a curved stone face, as well as two conference rooms which can be used individually or combined when needed.
 The very interior of the office houses a spacious employee break/work room with abundant countertops and storage cabinets.